 Businesses should consider how Brexit will impact on the terms of their contracts and prices.
 In addition to the tariff and nontariff costs of Brexit, the impact of formalities including periodic checks at the border may affect the feasibility of compliance with current performance obligations to customers.

 Brexit has the potential to disrupt many supply chains.
-As set out the impact may not be immediately apparent, until the whole supply chain is examined.
+Distribution through GB may no attract tariffs.
+The impact may not be immediately apparent, until the whole supply chain is examined.
 It may be necessary to change supplier or distributor to deal with the effect of Brexit.
 It may be necessary to organise the flow and movement of goods in a different manner.

 The Northern Ireland Protocol appears to have secured tariff and customs procedures free movement across the land border in Ireland as well as regulatory alignment for goods.
-However, there are significant risks to the full implementation of the protocol as of early 2020.
+However, there are risks to the full implementation of the protocol.
 The Protocol also introduces some level of disruption and controls on trade from Great Britain to Northern Ireland and to a lesser extent, from Northern Ireland to Great Britain.

 All products and materials should be examined in order to determine the correct tariff classification.
 There are over 17,000 classifications.
 Misclassification is a notorious risk, and in some cases, specialised advice may be required.
 Reliable industry sources should be checked and cross-checked where possible to verify the correct tariff classification.